 - Ferritic steel contains between 17-18% and 27% chromium. t is widespread, and its high carbon content makes it magnetic.
 Hen milled produces white or red sparks with a few forks.
 Erratic steel is AISI 405, 409, 432, 439, 442, and 446.

-- Austenitic steel: The total nickel and chromium content is 23%. t is a relatively common type of steel, and they usually start with the digit 3. they are non-magnetic in the annealing condition and do not harden by heat treatment.
+- Austenitic steel: The total nickel and chromium content is 23%. t is a relatively common type of steel that usually starts with the digit 3.
+They are non-magnetic in the annealing condition and do not harden by heat treatment.

 Choose the suitable filler metal for your type of steel.

-Depending on the type of stainless steel you have to weld, you must choose a filler metal accordingly. f the metals you join are different, you must pick them based on less cracking chance and the most compatible with the base metal.
+Depending on the type of stainless steel you must weld, choose a filler metal accordingly. f the metals you join are different, you must pick them based on less cracking chance and the most compatible with the base metal.

 In the following tables, we help you choose the filling material for your stainless steel: